RPM has had plenty of memorable moments. Here are the heartwarming ones. Many of them cross over with Moment of Awesome.

 Summer: Because you're worth saving!

 - The end of the episode has Gem and Gemma fixing a door they broke earlier.
 After some struggle, Flynn and the other Series Operators offer to help them.
 Dr. K notifies them of another Venjix attack, and Gem and Gemma go running off again, much to Scott's aggravation.
 Summer offers them a ride, thus finally cementing Gem and Gemma as part of their team.

 - Gem catches up to Scott out in the wasteland.
 They have a conversation about his Medal of Valor, which Gem then throws away after seeing how it upset Scott that he got the medal.
 Scott then picks it up and gives it back to Gem, saying that he deserves it.

-From the same episode, the old soldier grants several.
+- Commander Murdock grants several.
 He was likely trying to get the group he was captured with to Corinth, and when that falls through, he tries to pull a Heroic Sacrifice to give Gem and Scott, whom he thinks are soldiers, a chance to make a run for it to Corinth.
 Scott and Gem then abandon their charade, morph, and rescue the prisoners.

-A subtle one, but Dr. K acknowledges that redirecting the Road Attack Zord's excess energy to repair the Zords Flynn inadvertently damaged in an earlier battle was his idea.
+- A subtle one, but Dr. K acknowledges that redirecting the Road Attack Zord's excess energy to repair the Zords Flynn inadvertently damaged in an earlier battle was his idea.
 One can imagine Flynn smiling behind the helmet, especially considering that she had verbally ripped him to shreds earlier.

 - Colonel Truman finds Dr. K hiding in Corinth HQ and is prepared to arrest her for treason because of her past actions at Alphabet Soup, complete with a blaster pointed at her.
 They then have this exchange:Dr. K (Seeing Colonel Truman look at a picture of himself with his dead son Marcus): We all do things in life we regret.
 But if we don't learn from them, and move towards a brighter future, we pay twice.